 Practice interviews with a career advisor can be digitally recorded and evaluated upon request to prepare the student for actual interviews by company representatives.
 All students, including first year students, are encouraged to utilize the services available.
 Appointments may be made by calling (937) 229-2045.

-The Hire a Flyer Network is available from the Career Services web site for students to access job listings, post resumes and register for events such as workshops, career fairs and on-campus interviews with employers.
-Students may also access the Alumni Career Network through Hire a Flyer.
+The Handshake is available from the Career Services web site for students to access job listings, post resumes and register for events such as workshops, career fairs and on-campus interviews with employers.
+Students may also access the Alumni Career Network through Handshake.

 Career Fairs are scheduled Fall and Spring semesters for all majors.
 These events provide an opportunity for employers, students and alumni to meet and discuss job opportunities.
 Approximately 150 companies attend looking for internship, co-op and full-time employees.